serendatapy/100-days-of-code/Coding-Study-Notes.md

 ### For Each

 When passing a function as an argument, pass the function directly, and where the function is defined, it can take the values of a usual for each function.
+ForEach returns undefined by default.

 ```javascript
 const veggies = ['broccoli', 'spinach', 'cauliflower', 'broccoflower'];